The Ten Stages of the Russian Genocide in Ukraine

 Russia has committed extensive war crimes in Ukraine, including mass executions and the relentless bombardment of civilian dwellings, power plants, and dams.
 Russia has used incendiary weapons prohibited by international law.
 It has targeted and killed both soldiers and civilians in areas it captures.

-9. Extermination: At this stage, the killing legally defined as genocide begins.
+8. Extermination: At this stage, the killing legally defined as genocide begins.
 Those who commit genocide often justify their mass murder by asserting that they are “purifying” their society by “exterminating” those who are less than human and are a threat to them.

-Russian forces are engaged in blatant acts of extermination by indiscriminately targeting Ukrainians, murdering civilians in areas they conquer, and violating Article 13 of the Third Geneva Convention by executing prisoners of war (POWs).
-Reliable sources report deaths of Ukrainian troops at over 100,000 since the beginning of the war.
-The UN estimates that at least 153,000 Ukrainians have been killed, including both soldiers and civilians.
+Reliable estimates of deaths of Ukrainian troops stand at over 100,000 since the beginning of the war.
+The UN estimates that at least 153,000 Ukrainians have been killed by Russia, including both soldiers and civilians.
 60,000 Ukrainians remain missing.

 Russia controls nearly 20 percent of Ukraine’s territory.
 According to the Office of the U.N.
 High Commissioner for Refugees (UNHCR), 10.6 million Ukrainians have been displaced, with over 6.9 million spread across Europe.
 Ten percent of Ukrainian homes have been destroyed, and a quarter of the population is impoverished.

 Perpetrators refuse to acknowledge their crimes.
 They destroy evidence, downplay victim numbers, and shift blame, even claiming that victims provoked the genocide.
 Killings are framed as spontaneous outbreaks rather than deliberate state policy, while eyewitnesses and critics are discredited.
-Denial with impunity is the best predictor of future genocide.
-Countries that do not face their past crimes are over three times as likely to repeat them.

-In March 2022, Russia passed censorship laws criminalizing even calling the current war in Ukraine a “war,” making the crime punishable by up to fifteen years of imprisonment.
 As the world reeled in shock from the Bucha massacre in March 2022, Russian officials dismissed the killings as a staged provocation by Ukrainian forces, with Russian Foreign Minister Sergey Lavrov calling it a "fake attack."
-Putin even gave medals to the Russian troops who committed the Bucha atrocities.
+Putin even awarded medals to the Russian troops who committed the Bucha atrocities.

 Ahead of Ukraine’s full-scale invasion, Russia’s Supreme Court banned Memorial, a human rights group documenting Soviet political crimes.
 Russia denies all of its current crimes in Ukraine.
 Putin denies the mass rapes committed by Russian troops.
-Russia disguises its forced transfer of Ukrainian children as rescue missions and vacations to ‘summer camps’.
+Russia disguises its forced transfer of Ukrainian children as “rescue missions” and vacations to “summer camps”.

 Conclusion